pycontribs/ruyaml/README.rst

 .. should insert NEXT: at the beginning of line for next key (with empty line)

-NEXT:
+0.17.27 (2023-05-25):
+  - fix issue with inline mappings as value for merge keys (reported by Sirish on `StackOverflow <https://stackoverflow.com/q/76331049/1307905>`__)
+  - fix for 468, error inserting after accessing merge attribute on ``CommentedMap`` (reported by `Bastien gerard <https://sourceforge.net/u/bagerard/>`__)
-  - Fix for issue 461 pop + insert on same `CommentedMap` key throwing error (reported by `John Thorvald Wodder II <https://sourceforge.net/u/jwodder/profile/>`__)
+  - fix for issue 461 pop + insert on same `CommentedMap` key throwing error (reported by `John Thorvald Wodder II <https://sourceforge.net/u/jwodder/profile/>`__)

 0.17.26 (2023-05-09):
-  - Fix for error on edge cage for issue 459
+  - fix for error on edge cage for issue 459

 0.17.25 (2023-05-09):
   - fix for regression while dumping wrapped strings with too many backslashes removed